 The business, Northwind, creates a budget for the month of May 2021.
-Although it uses tracking codes, this budget is for the entire company:
+Although it uses divisions, this budget is for the entire company:

 Northwind can view the budget to see a comparison between actual and budgeted figures for the defined time period.
 After excluding zero balances and rounding decimals, the report looks like this: